Ashrafur93/pilgrims-pursuits/README.md

-# {Pilgrim's Pursuits}
+# Pilgrim's Pursuits

 [Pilgrim's Pursuits responsive screenshot from www.amiresponsive.com]("insert responsive screenshot")

 ## Introduction

-Pilgrim's Pursuits is a blog dedicated to providing comprehensive information about the Islamic pilgrimage, Hajj.
+Pilgrim's Pursuits is a blogsite dedicated to providing comprehensive information about the Islamic pilgrimage, Hajj.
 It aims to address the challenges of learning about and booking Hajj packages, offering users the ability to read and write information to broaden their perspectives and simplify their decision-making process.
 This website is developed as part of my Individual Capstone Project for the AI Augmented Full Stack Web Developer course by Code Institute, with a focus on Django, database management, and CRUD functionality.

 [View the live site here]("insert deployed link")